jentery/dh150/index.md

 # Description

-Aside from a module on making a website, this is not a technical course.
-The assignments are open to media practice (such as the composition of audio and video) without requiring it.
-The course does not involve any quantitative or computational methods, either.
+Media are everywhere.
+This course examines how people compose fiction with them.
+How do we approach media and fiction together?
+How do we read but also watch, see, play, and listen to fiction?
+How is fiction designed and experienced?

+This course does not involve any quantitative methods or computer programming.
 Please also note that, by "media," I mean "audio, image, and text," not "the media" or mass communications and their outlets.
+Since this is an introductory course open to all undergraduate students at UVic, I will not assume that you have any experience with media or digital studies.

 # Aims